nowrin-dola/school-comitee-website/README.md

 In the project directory, you can run:

-###You can see wishdom elementary school committe persons detail information (such as name,age,salary,rating)
+###You can see wishdom elementary school committe persons detail information (such as name,age,salary,rating).

 ###By clicking hire me button number of person and total salary will be shown in the cart.